Important information for applicants

 6.3 Decision-making bodies

-- Applications of up to CHF 50’000: Funding decisions are taken by the Sector Innovation & Society.
+- Applications up to CHF 50,000: Decisions are taken by the Innovation & Society Sector

-- Applications over CHF 50’000: Funding decisions are taken by the director on recommendation of the Committee of Experts.
+- Applications over CHF 50,000: Decisions are taken by the director of Pro Helvetia at the request of the committee of experts

-A decision is communicated without detailed reasons being given.
+Funding decisions are communicated without a statement of reasons.
 On receipt of the decision, applicants can demand an official decision statement from Pro Helvetia against which an appeal can be lodged.

-Pro Helvetia makes the support payments only after a final report, including the accounts, has been examined.
+Pro Helvetia disburses funding only after examining the final report, which must include a statement of account.
 Advance payments are possible on request.
-Unless the applicants notify Pro Helvetia of any delays, funding expires at the latest one year after the project’s closing date specified in the application dossier.
-If no closing date has been specified, Pro Helvetia sets deadlines itself.
+Unless applicants notify Pro Helvetia of any delays, funding shall expire at the latest 6 months after the project’s closing date as per the application dossier.

-Decision statements from Pro Helvetia can be appealed within 30 days of the date of receipt.
-The appeals must be lodged with the Federal Administrative Court (Bundesverwaltungsgericht).
-An appeal must include the original application as well as the reasons for the appeal, including appropriate evidence, and must be signed by the appellant.
+Funding decisions taken by Pro Helvetia may be appealed within 30 days of receipt.
+Appeals must be filed with the Federal Administrative Court (Bundesverwaltungsgericht).
+Appeals must include the original application, as well as the grounds of the appeal and appropriate evidence, and must be signed by the appellant.
 The decision statement being appealed against needs to be enclosed as evidence.
 Appellants bear the costs of this procedure.